Shopify/polaris/src/embedded/Alert/README.md

 Actions should be:

 - Clear and predictable: merchants should be able to anticipate what will happen when they click a button.
-Never deceive a merchant by mislabeling an action.
+Never deceive merchants by mislabeling an action.
 - To provide enough context to merchants and to make the copy action-led, we usually use the {verb}+{noun} format in buttons.
 The exception is with alert and confirmation messaging where common actions are Discard, Cancel, Stay, OK, Got it, or Delete.
 - Scannable: avoid unnecessary words and articles such as the, an, or a.